GLOSSARY

 CISA’s BOD 22-01 Update: Revamping Vulnerability Management Capabilities for Federal Agencies

-Binding Operational Directive (BOD) 22-01 is a significant directive that impacts many organizations—especially those that support US government agencies.
+Binding Operational Directive (BOD) 22-01 is a significant directive.
+It impacts many organizations, especially those that support US government agencies.

 BOD 22-01 and the KEV Catalog is a major shift from the traditional views of vulnerability management.
-While most vulnerability management frameworks place emphasis on severity scores, they do not provide context into whether an issue has actually been used in-the-wild.
+Most vulnerability management frameworks place emphasis on severity scores.
+They do not provide context into whether an issue has actually been used in-the-wild.

 Shields Up: Understanding Guidance From the Biden Administration About Possible Russian Cyberattacks

 On March 21, the Biden Administration and CISA announced the Shields Up campaign.
-Urging the private sector to take steps to protect their systems against potential cyber attacks from Russia, given their ongoing invasion of Ukraine.
-This follows a warning from CISA that organizations outside of Ukraine could potentially be caught in the crosshairs of Russian Advanced Persistent Threat (APT) groups.
+They urged the private sector to take steps to protect their systems against potential cyber attacks from Russia.
+This was given their ongoing invasion of Ukraine.
+This followed a warning from CISA that organizations outside of Ukraine could potentially be caught in the crosshairs of Russian Advanced Persistent Threat (APT) groups.

 Federal agencies will need comprehensive vulnerability intelligence to secure critical digital infrastructure and maintain national security.
-However, publicly available sources such as CVE/NVD may not provide proper visibility since they fail to report over 96,000 known vulnerabilities.
-Flashpoint’s VulnDB covers over 300,000 vulnerabilities affecting IT, OT, IoT, and third party libraries and dependencies—benefiting all organizations, including the private sector.
-Improve your security posture by signing up for a free trial today.
+However, publicly available sources such as CVE/NVD may not provide proper visibility.
+This is because they fail to report over 96,000 known vulnerabilities.
+Flashpoint’s VulnDB covers over 300,000 vulnerabilities.
+This affects IT, OT, IoT, and third-party libraries and dependencies.
+This benefits all organizations, including the private sector.
+Improve your security posture by requesting a demo today.

 Get the latest news and insights delivered to your inbox.